 SGC recognizes that the lack of this infrastructure is an existing barrier in many disadvantaged communities.
 TCC staff and technical assistance providers will work with potential Applicants during the pre-proposal phase to help make connections to other funding programs or resources that may help them meet the minimum requirements.
 An initial list of resources and potential sources is included here.
-Applicants can request up to 10% of requested funds to support projects that will connect residents to basic environmental infrastructure.
+Applicants can request up to 10% of requested Implementation Grant funds to support projects that will connect residents to basic environmental infrastructure, including clean water supply systems; wastewater systems; waste disposal systems; pollution control services.